What are sensory processing issues?

 Sensory processing issues are often treated with occupational therapy.
 Occupational therapists (OTs) use a treatment called sensory integration therapy.
 OTs work with kids in a special gym where they can move around a lot and get the sensory stimulation they need.

 There is no scientific proof yet that this therapy works.
-However, many parents say that it helps their kids feel better and control their behavior.
+However, many parents say that it helps their kids feel better and manage their behavior more effectively.

 Parents and teachers can also help kids with sensory processing issues.
 Some ideas include: